codingMustache/codingMustache/README.md

 ## Joke of the Day

-What does a pirate pay for his corn?
-A buccaneer!
+What do you get when you cross a pig and a pineapple?
+A porky pine

 ## Daily Trivia

-Which computer hardware device provides an interface for all other connected devices to communicate?
+On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
- 1. Random Access Memory
+ 1. Exclamation Mark
- 2. Hard Disk Drive
+ 2. Asterisk
- 3. Central Processing Unit
+ 3. Percent Sign
- 4. Motherboard
+ 4. Dollar Sign

 <details>
   <summary>Answer</summary>
-  Motherboard
+  Exclamation Mark
 </details>